NikolaySuslov/luminary/README.md

 ### Conclusions

-* no Reflector server needed (any running Gun DB instance on a network fits, could know nothing about VWF app and clients)
+* Reflector server is no longer required for running virtual worlds (any existed GunDB instance on a network fits, could know nothing about Croquet and clients)
-* clients, world instances, connecting logic - holding by distributed DB and clients
+* clients, world instances, connecting logic are hold by a distributed DB
 * stamping messages are doing by clients themselves using Gun’s HAM
 * one dedicated peer, producing metronome empty messages for moving time forward (could be anywhere)